B987352101_O1995.pdf

 the snow-line of the great

-mountain ranges.
 The song of birds is heard everywhere.

 There are no fierce beasts there, only the moa.”